Age of Empires III

 Age of Empires III is a real-time strategy video game developed by Microsoft Corporation's Ensemble Studios and published by Microsoft Game Studios.
 The Mac version was ported over and developed and published by Destineer's MacSoft.
 The PC version was released on October 18, 2005, in North America and November 4, 2005, in Europe, while the Mac version was released on November 21, 2006, in North America and September 29, 2006, in Europe.
 An N-Gage version of the game developed by Glu Mobile was released on April 28, 2009.
 It is the third game of the Age of Empires series and the sequel to Age of Empires II: The Age of Kings.
 A remaster titled Age of Empires III: Definitive Edition was released on October 15, 2020.

 Its successor, Age of Empires IV, was released October 28, 2021 for Windows.

 The game portrays the European colonization of the Americas, between approximately 1492 and 1876 AD.
 There are fourteen civilizations to play within the game.
 Age of Empires III has made several innovations in the series, in particular with the addition of the "Home City", which combines real-time strategy and role-playing features.
 Two expansion packs have been released: the first, Age of Empires III: The WarChiefs, was released on October 17, 2006, and introduced three Native American civilizations; the second, Age of Empires III: The Asian Dynasties, was released on October 23, 2007, and included three Asian civilizations.

 Age of Empires III has sold over two million copies as of May 2008.
 As well as receiving favorable reviews, it has garnered awards, including GameSpys "Best RTS game of 2005", and was one of the best-selling games of 2005.
 In 2007, Age of Empires III was the seventh best-selling computer game, with over 313,000 copies sold that year.

-The original, unexpanded version of the game was delisted on October 30, 2024.
-While offline gameplay will continue, multiplayer servers will be taken down due to outdated technology.
-The Definitive Edition will remain available.
+The original, unexpanded version of the game was delisted on October 30, 2024, with multiplayer servers taken down due to outdated technology.